critica-tech-lab/pasta-obsidian/README.md

 If you choose to use Pasta at this stage, please do so only with **non-critical** data.

+## Installation

+Check out the step-by-step instructions in our [INSTALL](INSTALL.md) guide to get started.

 ## Feedback

 If you find a bug, please [open an issue](https://github.com/critica-tech-lab/pasta-obsidian/issues)